galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos3270terminal-manager.md

 The zos3270Terminal Manager enables 3270 terminal interactions with back-end application programs and subsystems.
 The Manager also supports colour and highlight validation.
 For example, you can use the <code>retrieveColourAtCursor</code> method to check that the text colour in a specified field is as expected.
 You can check for the following colours: blue, red, pink, green, turquoise, yellow, neutral, and default.
 Use the <code>retrieveHighlightAtCursor</code> method to check that a field is highlighted as expected.

 Live terminal updates are displayed in Eclipse and terminal images are logged to enable swift diagnosis of failures.
 Use the <code>reportExtendedScreen</code> method to capture the colours in the log.
-The <code>ConfidentialText</code> method that is provided by the Core Manager enables confidential information such as passwords to be replaced with a numbered shield in these generated logs.
+The <code>ConfidentialTextFiltering</code> service enables confidential information such as passwords to be replaced with a numbered shield in these generated logs.

 Examples of using these methods are available in the [Code snippets and examples](#codesnippets) section.

-You can view the <a href="https://javadoc.galasa.dev/dev/galasa/zos3270/package-summary.html">Javadoc documentation for this Manager here</a>. <br><br>

 ## <a name="dependencies"></a>Including the Manager in a test